sschmid/Entitas/README.md

 Entitas deep dive
 =================

 [Read the wiki][wiki] or checkout the awesome [example projects][wiki-example-projects] to see Entitas in action.
-These example projects illustrate how systems, groups, observers and entities all play together seamlessly.
+These example projects illustrate how systems, groups, collectors and entities all play together seamlessly.

 Download Entitas